 If you have never been to a ranch, or if you want to soak up the marvelous surroundings and do some quilting too, come join us next fall.
 Until then, Happy Quilt Trails!

-Charlotte Warr Anderson and Georgia Bonesteel have been instrumental in shaping the quilting industry today.
+Charlotte Warr Andersen and Georgia Bonesteel have been instrumental in shaping the quilting industry today.

 Charlotte Warr Andersen is known for her one-of-a-kind pictorial quilts.
 See her website www.charlottewarrandersen.com